Mia-Finn/Game-Engines-Assignment-Repo/README.md

 # What I am most proud of in the assignment
 I am proud of the radio function.
 I think that it works really well and I am happy with the way the asset itself looks.
 I am also quite proud of the fire particle system.
 I like the colours and the low-poly arty style that it has.
 I think it fits the rest of the environment really well.

 I am proud of what I was able to achieve by myself in the given amount of time for this project.
 I feel that I was able to execute the vision from my original proposal quite well and I was able to overcome most of the problems I encountered by myself along the way.
-Although I ultimately wasn't able to get the game working in VR in time for the submission I am stll very proud of how it turned out and I think that I learned a lot from doing this assignment that I can use to improve any future projects.
+Although I ultimately wasn't able to get the game working in VR in time for the submission I am still very proud of how it turned out and I think that I learned a lot from doing this assignment that I can use to improve any future projects.

 # What I learned
-I learned a lot about sound design it Unity.
+I learned a lot about sound design in Unity.
 I had never really done too much with game sounds until this project and I'm very happy with how they turned out.
-I will now be a lot more confident in adding sound affects and music to future projects and I also know how to make a volme controller and how to save and load the volume settings too.
+I will now be a lot more confident in adding sound affects and music to future projects and I also know how to make a volume controller and how to save and load the volume settings too.

 I felt that I also learned a lot about particle systems in Unity.
-I'd never used them too much before as I found them very complicated and confusing, I had to learn how they worked so I could get the fire and smoke to look the way I wanted it to, luckily I was able to find a lot of material online to help with this (linked above).
-In the end, I found it really fun to learn how it all worked and as there are so many things you can do with particle systems, I look forward to getting the chance to use them again in future projects.
+I'd never really used them before as I found them very complicated and confusing, I had to learn how they worked so I could get the fire and smoke to look the way I wanted it to, luckily I was able to find a lot of material online to help with this (linked above).
+In the end, I found it really fun to learn how it all worked and as there are so many things you can do with particle systems, I look forward to getting the chance to use them more in future projects.

 # Proposal submitted earlier can go here:
 (Original proposal)